SirjanaA/terraform-eks-jenkins/README.md

     - Existing Github access token in Jenkins.

 - Remote SSH into VScode and all the files were uploaded in Github repo https://github.com/SirjanaA/terraform-eks-jenkins.git
+- 3 branches in the repo: main, dev and staging.
+- Staging branch is for testing and practicing groovy scripts for Jenkins before adding to dev.
-- 2 branches in the repo and changes are first pushed to 'dev' branch then merged to 'main' branch.
+- Changes are updated in 'dev' branch then merged to 'main' branch.

+## Git commands
+- git checkout -b <branch name> (new branch)
+- git add .
+- git status
+- git commit -m "your message for change"
+- git push --set-upstream origin staging
+- or git push for an existing branch

 ## Prerequisites
-* Necessary installation are listed under installer.sh file
+* Necessary installation are listed under installer.sh file.
-* For this capstone I just instanlled it manually after creating the EC2 instance.
+* For this capstone I just installed it manually after creating the EC2 instance.
 It can be easily run by adding the script in user data when creating the instance.
 * Same Jenkins account is used to run Jenkinsfile from this url: https://github.com/SirjanaA/Jenkins-cap.git

 ## IAC